 The certificate is valid for 1 (one) year.
 The term of validity is calculated from the day of the first audit plus 8 weeks.

 The audit report, action plan and the certificate are registered in the IFS audit portal (www.IFS-certification.com).
 IFS charges 250 € per site for registration in the audit portal.
 This amount is invoiced by TÜV NORD CERT and then passed on to IFS.
+Audit report and Certificate are available to the company as downloads from the IFS Portal.

 AUDITS announced at short notice